joelclermont/kendo-docs/howto/add-charts-and-graphs-to-an-application.md

 	</body>
 	</html>

-The first step is to add the necessary script and stylesheet references for Kendo UI:
+The first step is to add script and stylesheet references for jQuery and Kendo UI DataViz:

 	<!DOCTYPE html>
 	<html lang="en">